One Last Round for Wallace

 "Mark said it brought back memories of 1977 at the Fort Smith Arkansas racetrack we use to race at," Wallace said.
 "I don't really remember that far back, but he does."

 Wallace wore a retro firesuit for the test and the car carried the retro logos for Miller Lite along with decals on the back of the car that said #TheOriginal #RustyWallace.
-Keselowski will wear a retro Miller Lite firesuit and drive a commemorative white Miller Lite paint scheme in the Daytona 500.
+Keselowski will wear a retro firesuit and drive a commemorative white paint scheme starting next month at Daytona to help promote the return of Miller Lite's original can design.

 "I had a little bit of butterflies," Wallace said about putting on the firesuit.
 "I felt a little strange walking around in a uniform instead of street clothes.
 Then when I got in the car and started sweating like hell we started running fast out there I said, 'Ah yeah this is the mojo back, this is what I remember.'
 To run faster and faster laps and those guys be happy with me and talk about wanting me to test more at different places - maybe on the speedways."